Reddragon300/Library_Project/README.md

-# Library_Project
+# Library Management System

-A simple software system for a library models a library as a collection of books and patrons
+This is a Python program that models a simple library management system.
+It allows you to manage books and patrons, check out and return books, and perform various library-related operations.

 First Part -
 A simple software system for a library models a library as a collection of books and patrons.